 App design and development is such an arduous task that we owe ourselves a scrutinizing, critical look at what we believe is a shoo-in for success.
 Excitement can be blinding.
 The feedback of those who don’t care can be sobering.

-I like to say we discover our product through our users because ultimately the user is the expert, but in a Rorschach kind of way.
-So we make prototypes as our best-guess at the product, but then let the user, among other things, teach us what our product really is.
+We discover our product largely through other people because ultimately the user is the expert, but in a Rorschach kind of way.
+So we make prototypes of our best-guess at the product, but let the world around us hone its accuracy.

 Let only the passionate through the door